notRadioOpaque/notRadioOpaque/README.md

 `<Hey there! 👋/>`

-I'm Ismail Muyideen, a Software Engineer
+I'm Ismail, a Software Engineer
 <br />

 currently learning Rust 🦀 and some low level stuff 🧰...